 All donors should be screened for HIV using an HIV Ag/Ab combination assay and HIV-NAT.
-Use of organs from an antibody and/or NAT positive donor is generally contraindicated except in exceptional circumstances.
+Use of organs from selected donors with an antibody and/or NAT-positive for HIV should be considered for waitlisted recipients with HIV, in consultation with a HIV specialist.
+Donation of organs from donors with HIV for recipients without HIV is not recommended; should exceptional circumstances arise, consultation with a HIV specialist, informed consent and careful consideration of risks would be required.